District (6th District)

 The intervention centers on the Municipal Market of Kypseli as a catalyst for district-wide transformation.

-🏛️ Climate resilience lighthouse: renovating the Municipal Market with renewable energy systems (solar roofs) and community energy-sharing platforms to serve as a prototype for urban resilience.
+🏛️ Climate resilience lighthouse: renovate the Municipal Market with efficient energy systems such as EV chargers and community energy-sharing platforms to serve as a prototype for urban resilience.

 🔋 EV infrastructure integration: installing electric vehicle chargers and smart energy systems to support the transition to green mobility.

-🤝 Grassroots-led sustainability: partnering with local activist groups (e.g., “Kypseli mas”) and businesses to co-design interventions that align with the neighborhood’s unique identity.
+🤝 Grassroots-led sustainability: partner with local activist groups (e.g., “Kypseli mas”) and businesses to co-design interventions that align with the neighborhood’s unique identity.

 The pilot is driven by a strong public-private collaboration leveraging city-scale decision power and community innovation: